Hassan Al-Enezi: Al-Ahli

 On 16 July, Jordanian Pro League club Al-Ahli announced the signing of Hamdan.
 He becomes the first Kuwaiti and second Gulf player to play in the league.

+On April 2, 2026 Hassan was suspended 4 months by FIFA after breaching his contract with Al-Arabi, also paying a fine and reimbursing the clubs.

 International career

 Hassan Made his debut in 25th Arabian Gulf Cup and 2023 SAFF Championship where he scored a goal against Bangladesh.
 Became a regular starter throughout 2026 World Cup qualifiers.